owenstrevor/cities/README.md

 ## City Data

-Download the latest cities data and extract it into your app
+Download the latest cities data and extract it into your app.

 ```
 $ wget https://s3-us-west-2.amazonaws.com/cities-gem/cities.tar.gz